openqasm/openqasm/README.md

 # OpenQASM

 OpenQASM is an imperative programming language for describing quantum circuits.
-It is capable to describe universal quantum computing using the circuit model, measurement-based model, and near-term quantum computing experiments.
+It is capable of describing universal quantum computing using the circuit model, measurement-based model, and near-term quantum computing experiments.

 This repo contains the OpenQASM specification, examples, and tools for the OpenQASM intermediate representation.